tsatsujnr139/btc-alphavantage-api/README.md

 docker-compose run web sh -c "python manage.py show_urls".
 ```

-5. You can access the available api's after starting up the application using django's browsable api
+5. You can access the available api's after starting up the application using the base URL
 ```
 http://localhost:8000/
 ```